dariosharp/selfCloudTips/file-system/README.md

 - There are multiple other comparison features that should be noted, but the ones listed above, in my opinion, are the most important.
 - Checksum is used to detect if data or metadata is corrupted.
 Filesystems that do not support this feature are unable to detect if a file has been corrupted.
 - Copy-o-Write is a feature that prevents data from being overwritten.
 It is useful in case of a failure during writing.
-- Logical volume manager means that the filesystem is able to manage RAID setups..
+- Logical volume manager means that the filesystem is able to manage RAID setups.

 **Summarizing**:
 ZFS can detect corrupted files, supports RAID without the use of additional tools, and provides Copy-on-Write (CoW) and Snapshots.
 This makes ZFS very reliable and powerful for managing RAID and data that needs to be stored for a long time.